 A grower levy funds the NPMP.
-The rate for the levy for the 2021/22 year equates to a charge of 0.1 cents per tray.
-For the 2022/23 year the levy will reduce to zero per tray in-line with the introduction of the proposed new Pathway Management Plan.
+For the 2022/23 year the levy reduces to zero per tray in-line with the introduction of the new Pathway Management Plan.
 A copy of the Biosecurity (Psa-V - Kiwifruit Levy) Order 2013 is available here.